anto-n1/anto-n1/README.md

-- 🇫🇷 French
+- :fr: French expat living in the Netherlands
-- 💻 Cybersecurity engineer
+- :computer: Cybersecurity engineer